 You should create a separate python3.6 "virtual environment" exclusively for Astrality.
-If this is new to you, take a look at the official tutorial for yeny.
+If this is new to you, take a look at the official virtualeny tutorial.

 A quick summation:

 '''

 python3.6 -m venv astrality-env

 source astrality-env/bin/activate

 '''